Advance Your Career With a MAT Online

 Online Program Courses

-The 11-month online MAT program is broken into core courses, specialization courses, and a three-part classroom sequence in which candidates participate full time in their assigned classroom and perform whole-class instruction under supervision from certified practitioners in the field.
+The 11-month online MAT program is broken into core courses, specialization courses, and a three-part classroom sequence.
+During the classroom sequence, candidates will work full time in their assigned classroom and perform whole-class instruction under supervision from certified practitioners in the field.

 • 6 core courses